OctopusDeploy/docs/src/pages/docs/runbooks/runbook-examples/azure/resource-groups/index.md

 ### Template contained in a package {#packaged-template}

-By selecting *File inside a Package* as the *Template Source*, you can select a package which will contain your template and parameter JSON files.
+By selecting *Package* as the *Template Source*, you can select a package which will contain your template and parameter JSON files.

 :::figure
 ![](/docs/runbooks/runbook-examples/azure/resource-groups/arm-package-source-template.png)